-Break the silos with central orchestration of product information to enable omni channel ecommerce.
-A well executed omni channel ecommerce strategy enables you reuse of product information across all channels with the use of a PIM.
-Channels including web based ecommerce, native apps ecommerce, in store ecommerce, point of sales and even in store digital signage.
-Building the foundation for modern design driven and iterative development based on data and insight.
+Break the silos with central orchestration of product information to enable omnichannel ecommerce.
+A well-executed omnichannel ecommerce strategy enables you to reuse product information across all channels with the use of a PIM.
+Channels including web-based ecommerce, native apps ecommerce, in-store ecommerce, point of sales, and even in-store digital signage.
+Building the foundation for modern design-driven and iterative development based on data and insight.

 Web Browser Based Ecommerce

-The approach for a data driven tailor made ecommerce experience is based a few main principles:
+The approach for a data-driven tailor-made ecommerce experience is based on a few main principles:

 Native App Ecommerce

-Once your business grows you might want to look into adding a nattive ecommerce app for Apple and Android.
-The main drivers are typically to build a better customer experience with snappier performance and better customer loyalty.
+Once your business grows you might want to look into adding a native ecommerce app for Apple and Android.
+The main drivers are typical to build a better customer experience with snappier performance and better customer loyalty.

 In Store Ecommerce

-In store ecommerce could mean simply allowing customers to order drinks from a touch screen in a coffee bar, showing detailed rich product information via a mobile App using RFID or QR Codes or towards a digital shop assistance that recommends matching products.
-You can deliver efficiency, up-sell as well as delivering a better customer experience with a well executed in store ecommerce strategy.
+In-store ecommerce could mean simply allowing customers to order drinks from a touch screen in a coffee bar, showing detailed rich product information via a mobile App using RFID or QR Codes, or towards digital shop assistance that recommends matching products.
+You can deliver efficiency, up-sell as well as delivering a better customer experience with a well-executed in-store ecommerce strategy.

 Point of Sales

 Physical stores often separate ecommerce and point of sales in silos.
 POS should not be treated as a simple cash register.
-There are several benefits by having central management of all products and sales including: single source of truth for product information, cross channel analytics and ability for extended business model possibilities like cross channel sales of subscriptions.
+There are several benefits by having central management of all products and sales including a single source of truth for product information, cross channel analytics, and the ability for extended business model possibilities like cross channel sales of subscriptions.

 You should treat your digital signage in the same way as you treat online marketing.
-Use analytics to decide on what messaging and content creates most engagement and sales.
-By connecting all your sources from online, App, in store commerce, point of sales and digital signage you can become data and analytics drive across all channels you market and sell your products.
+Use analytics to decide on what messaging and content creates the most engagement and sales.
+By connecting all your sources from online, App, in-store commerce, point of sales, and digital signage you can become a data and analytics drive across all channels you market and sell your products.
 Managed from a single service: a headless PIM to orchestrate products and marketing content in all channels.